ecn310/course-project-zipcentercrime/ArcGIS_Reproducability.md

 ### Step 4.
 - Select the Tools option under the analysis page
 - Select the Near tool
 - Your parameters should be set to the following.
 Input Features will be the layer of plotted 911 call data.
 Your Near Features will be the layer of plotted treatment centers.
-Search radius will be ___.
+Search radius will be 2500 meters.
 Method will be Geodesic, and all of your distances will be set to meters.
 - Hit Run
 - Check the attribute table for 911 Call Data to confirm the new variables have been created